GROWING TOGETHER

 Portrait of Nico Jenkins

-Nico Jenkins
+Nico Jenkins - [email protected]

-Nico studied Psychology (BSc) and Conservation and Land Management (MSc) and has a background in farming and supporting vulnerbale adults.
+Nico studied Psychology (BSc) and Conservation and Land Management (MSc) and has a background in farming and supporting vulnerable adults.
 She has specialist knowledge in medicinal woodland fungi and an interest in nature connection, mindfulness, herbalism, woodland ecology and foraging.

 Nico has a passion for the healing and restorative power of nature and loves to create a safe and welcoming space for her groups in the woodlands of Swansea.
-Nico is a fluent welsh speaker and also works in the local college supporting young people from Welsh language schools on the landscaping course.
+Nico is a fluent Welsh speaker and also works in the local college supporting young people from Welsh language schools on the landscaping course.

 Her favourite tree is the magical Elder, because it gives us both Elderflowers and Elderberries.